 Initiated by the European Parliament as a pilot project, the European Video Games Society project was launched in January 2022 and will be carried out throughout 2022 by a consortia lead by ECORYS Europe.
 This project aims to assist the European Commission in developing a better understanding of the video game sector, of its impact on a range of policy areas, and of how the EU could play a targeted and active role in supporting the sector’s development through specific policy approaches and objectives.
 Through research and dialogues with the sector, the project seeks to identify several policy options to pursue at the EU level in order to support and sustain the growth of the sector in the future.
+The outputs of this pilot project reflects the views only of the authors and the European Commission does not guarantee the accuracy of the data included in this study.

 Why study the European Video Games Society?